StrangeRanger/bash-style-guide/content/aesthetics.md

 //// tab | Redirect and I/O Operators

 - **Placement**: When breaking up a long command that includes redirect or I/O operators (such as `>`, `>>`, `<`, `|`), place these operators at the beginning of a new line with a four-space indent.
-- **Reason**: This formatting ensures that the operators are clearly visible and distinguishable from the commands they affect.
+- **Reason**: This formatting ensures that the redirection or I/O operation is clearly visible, distinguishing it from the previous command.

 ///// admonition | Example